What is cat insurance?

 What does cat insurance not cover?

-Depending on the type of policy you have and its level of coverage, there may be a number of things that could be excluded from your cat insurance.
+Depending on the type of policy you have and its level of coverage, there may be several conditions that could be excluded from your cat insurance.
 These include:

 - Non-emergency at-home vet visits or transportation to the vet